 Recency Effect

-The recency effect is the tendency to weigh recent information more heavily than older data.
-Marketers might overreact to recent changes in website traffic or search engine rankings, making hasty adjustments to SEO strategies based on short-term trends.
-This bias can result in frequent strategy shifts that lack a long-term perspective, potentially undermining the consistency and stability of SEO efforts.
+The recency effect is our tendency to weigh recent information more heavily than older data.
+This is also known as recency bias.
+Marketers tend to overreact to recent changes in website traffic or search engine rankings.
+This can cause panic and result in hasty adjustments to SEO strategies.

 Bandwagon Effect